-Engineering failures due to ethics are not new.
+Engineering failures are not new.
 From the Johnstown Flood in 1889 to the Fukushima Daiichi nuclear disaster in 2011, engineering failures have been caused by problems in design, construction and safety protocol.

 The blame can often be laid at ignorance, miscommunications and, in some extreme cases, indifference or negligence.
 After many of these engineering disasters however, professionals and leaders have learned from the wrong decisions that were made.
 Here, we discuss some of the worst engineering disasters and what caused them.

 Not all engineering mistakes are associated with large-scale feats or impressive architectural marvels.
 From 1971 through 1976, the Ford Motor Company produced and sold more than 2.2 million Ford Pintos.
 The automaker set out to make a competitive, affordable car, but late into the development of its design, engineers discovered an issue with the fuel tank.
 Located between the rear axle and the bumper, the tank punctured and ruptured easily due to the car’s design.
 Ford’s engineers recommended an easy fix to the problem, one that would cost an additional $11 for each vehicle.
 In spite of this, the company decided to continue with the design as is, both to keep the cost low and to not delay production.